The name of our venue is the Cathedral Chapel.

 There are several sections to camp in-- both quiet and WILD.
 If super weird is not your thing, stay in the quiet area.
 I usually stay in the middle grounds where I can venture into the fun night time festivities and then sleep in a more remote area.

+Not a fan of camping?
+That's okay!
 There are hotels roughly 30 minutes away if you're boring and enjoy things like mattresses and running water.

 We are excited to celebrate our special day with you at our intimate wedding venue.
 Due to limited space, we cannot accommodate plus ones for the ceremony and reception.
 Your invitation includes the names of those specifically invited, and the number of wristbands provided will reflect this.